gabrielkrieshok/digital-development-guide/docs/basics/doing-tech4good.md

 # Doing Tech4Good

 There is no one-size-fits-all approach to Tech4Good projects.
-If there were, we wouldn't need guides like this one!
-There are many challenges to face, and many barriers to overcome in any technology project, much less ones dealing with at-risk populations, the digitally disenfranchised, or projects created in laboratories of bureaucracy, policy, and complicated governance structures.
+If there were, we wouldn't need guides like this one!There are many challenges to face, and many barriers to overcome in any technology project, much less ones dealing with at-risk populations, the digitally disenfranchised, or projects created in laboratories of bureaucracy, policy, and complicated governance structures.

 Helpfully, there are a number of project guides, process checklists, and tools out there to get you started in specific Tech4Good-related areas.
 While these are not comprehensive by any stretch, they have come to the surface as my often-encountered challenges as well as approaches that have served to re-orient myself and my teams towards the problem at hand.